I love employment law.

 Because to be involved in employment law, is to be involved in human dynamics.
 Each case and each situation is based on relationships that supervisors have with their subordinates or on the split-second decisions that a human resources professional makes that will dictate whether an employer will face a lawsuit or a yawn.

-It is based off of these cases, and many other developments in the area, that I started the Connecticut Employment Law Blog back in 2007.
-And it is the love of employment law—the nuances, the uniqueness, the changes—that keeps me going.
+Ultimately, it is the love of employment law—the nuances, the uniqueness, the changes—that keeps me going.

 My goal remains a simple one: Share new and noteworthy items relating to employment law to employers, human resources personnel, and executives in Connecticut.
 And in doing so, hopefully explain those details in plain English.
 In fact, what you’ll see in many of my posts is an answer to this simple question: “What’s the takeaway for employers?”